JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 - Continue to create the resource group.

 Explanation:
-This created a dedicated container for all resources used in the lab, including virtual machines and networking components.
+This creates a dedicated container for all resources used in the lab, including virtual machines and networking components.

 <h2>Create the Virtual Network</h2>